-There would be no point in us looking beautiful if every time we opened our mouths something inappropriate came out.
+There is no point in us looking beautiful, if every time we open our mouths something inappropriate comes out.

-His story teaches us about life, compassion, humility and humanity, and above all one man’s determination to prove that just because he looks different on the outside, doesn’t mean he is not worthy of love, admiration and friendship.
+The film is based on a real story and it teaches us about life, compassion, humility and humanity, and above all one man’s determination to prove that just because he looks different on the outside, doesn’t mean he is not worthy of love, admiration and friendship.
 He was a kind, caring and a good-natured man, who was simply looking for acceptance.

 The beauty inside is what counts and we don’t place enough emphasis on it.
 We’re too quick to judge people on appearance.
-We can all have beautiful qualities whether we choose to use them or not.
-Pressure from society to behave a certain way is not an excuse, but we behave as if it is.
+But we can all have beautiful qualities.
+Pressure from society to behave in a certain way is not an excuse, but we may behave as if it is.

-We must take time to learn about ourselves.
-Perhaps we must also begin to understand what our life is about, and how we can go about making changes from within.
-Everything starts from there.
+We must begin to understand what life is about; we must also take the time to learn about ourselves and how we can go about making changes from the inside out, because everything starts from there.